Coding and Billing

 • Modifier 59 should only be used when the two 15-minute timed services are performed sequentially.
 The time spent must be clearly documented as separate and distinct, and cannot overlap.

-• For example, if you spent 7 minutes on therapeutic activities and 10 minutes on self-care, only one 15-minute unit could be billed.
-But if you spent 15 minutes on therapeutic activities and then an additional, separate 15 minutes on self-care, you would bill both codes and modifier 59 would be appropriate.
+• For example, if you spent 7 minutes on therapeutic activities (CPT 97530) and 10 minutes on wheelchair management (97542), only one 15-minute unit could be billed.
+But if you spent 15 minutes on therapeutic activities and then an additional, separate 15 minutes on wheelchair management, you would bill both codes and modifier 59 would be appropriate.

 Modifier GO

-Modifier GO Indicates that the service was performed under a therapy plan of care.
-It should be used on every service performed under a therapy plan of care billed to Medicare, Humana, and United Healthcare, etc. (Practitioners should confirm modifier requirements with the payer.)
+Modifier GO indicates that a service was performed under an outpatient occupational therapy plan of care.
+It should be used on every service performed under an OT plan of care billed to Medicare, Humana, United Healthcare, etc. (Practitioners should confirm modifier requirements with the payer.)

 Modifier CO

-Modifier CO is required whenever an OTA performs more than 10% of a service independently for Medicare, Tricare, and Humana, etc.(Practitioners should confirm modifier requirements with the payer.)
+Modifier CO is required whenever an OTA independently performs more than 10% of a service for payers applying the OTA payment differential policy such as Medicare Part B, Tricare, or Humana.
 There are several scenarios where the modifier would apply:

 1. When the OTA performs the entire service or unit of service.